MoPaMo/spaceblog/README.md

-# LAMP Proof of Concept
+# spaceBlog

+SpaceBlog is a blog on LAMP with